Blog

 Sativa vs. Indica: Does Strain Type Matter?

-- Low-THC, high-CBD strains
+- Low-THC, high-CBD strains for a gentler experience

-- Indica-dominant or balanced hybrids
+- Indica-dominant or balanced hybrids for relaxation

-How to Reduce Anxiety from Weed
+How to Manage Weed-Induced Anxiety

 When Should You Seek Help?